HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
-But <span style="color:Beige">Serena</span> has proven to be much more impulsive, arrogant, and harder-to-control than they expected.
+But <span style="color:Beige">Serena</span> has proven to be much more impulsive, arrogant, and harder-to-control than they expected, and her popularity among the people was increasing dangerously fast.
 The corrupted ministers and councilors then plotted a regime change to forcefully "retire"[^Historio-RdO-Serena-kmt2] her.
 Which they would have succeeded